 If you are an employer, you can be prepared to answer these questions about your business honestly, and use this information to make sure that you are hiring properly.

 Growth is Important

-Almost every business plan assumes growth into the future.
-Hopefully this lesson will help you better understand why business growth is so important and why tough decisions need to be made when companies don’t reach their targeted performance.
-Eventually you want your small business to grow into a big business, right?
+Almost every business plan assumes growth in the future.
+Hopefully, this lesson will help you better understand why business growth is so important and why tough decisions need to be made when companies don’t reach their targeted performance.
+Eventually, you want your small business to grow into a big business, right?
 If that's true, then learn which big-business growth strategies might work for you.